The News Quiz: Ep8. Mr. Starmer Goes To Washington

 I think Starmer should get him in the UFC.

-Obviously, it's you know it's difficult to find the money for these things with growth not responding to the repeated sacrifices of oxen and principles to our national economic gods and with public spending already more stretched than an elephant's jockstrap at an extreme yoga class.
+Obviously, it's you know, it's difficult to find the money for these things with growth not responding to the repeated sacrifices of oxen and principles to our national economic gods and with public spending already more stretched than an elephant's jockstrap at an extreme yoga class.

-Well further tax rise is about as politically popular as banning weekends and the public execution of Paddington Bear.
+Well, further tax rise is about as politically popular as banning weekends and the public execution of Paddington Bear.

+It is a difficult question.
 Where do you find money for this increased defence spending?

 Obviously, one of the possibilities, I guess, because a budget from 0.5 to 0.3%, is just to try to find some added percents.
+Why can we only use 100 of the percent?

-Of course, there is one obvious place for finding the money.
+I mean, of course, there is one obvious place for finding the money.

 Pensioners.

-You know, the triple lock is unsustainable, as everybody knows, and the patriotic thing for pensioners to do would be to say we will give up our limited triple lock years that we have left and use the money to protect our grandchildren.
+And the patriotic thing for pensioners to do would be to say we will give up our limited triple lock years that we we have left and use the money to protect our grandchildren.

 I think there's an army of militant pensioners to be tapped into.
+I really do.

 I've told my dad he should join just up oil, gets a free I-Viz,

-They do that in Liddle.
+They do that in a little.

 What if they started sending Royal Marines into wishing wells to retrieve coins?

-Ozzy Holsay goes, look after the pennies, then the billions of public expenditure will look after themselves.
+the kind of collateral thinking that we need in this country, Sarah.
+Ozzy Old Saint goes, look after the pennies, then the billions of public expenditure will look after themselves.

 I think we should all do only fans.

+It's a right time.
 I got off.

 Someone asked me if I would send pictures of my feet, which, if you saw my feet, is ridiculous.